rohanbalixz/rohanbalixz/README.md

         <img src="https://img.shields.io/badge/SpatialDI_2026-Springer_LNCS-2ea043?style=flat-square" alt="SpatialDI 2026 Springer LNCS" />
       </p>
       <p>
         Every multi-horizon urban growth benchmark I could find showed the same
         pattern: CNN accuracy drops at longer horizons, ConvLSTM improves.
 The standard explanation was architectural.
 It turns out 94% of that gap is a channel-count confound — advancing the horizon also removes an input epoch, and nobody had controlled for it.
 Tested across 5,698 CONUS tiles at 250m.
 The confound structure applies anywhere multi-horizon benchmarks shorten the encoder window as the target moves forward.
       </p>
       <p>
         <a href="https://github.com/rohanbalixz/Multi-Horizon-Urban-Growth-Prediction"><strong>Code & data</strong></a> ·
-        <a href="https://github.com/rohanbalixz/NeuralTimeCapsule"><strong>NeuralTimeCapsule repo</strong></a> ·
         <em>arXiv pending</em>
       </p>
     </td>